 6.1 Determination of Grand Coulee PSB

 Power Services shall estimate the upper and lower Grand Coulee PSB associated with the end of month requirement, and/or within month requirement, of the following three months as part of each 3-month forecast submitted pursuant to section 8 of this exhibit and shall update such Grand Coulee PSB as conditions change and as needed to reflect updated Operating Constraints.
 To determine Grand Coulee’s PSBs, Power Services shall calculate the Storage Content associated with the Grand Coulee upper and lower ORCs as established by Operating Constraints in effect.
-Power Services shall apply a Storage Content difference between the upper and lower Grand Coulee PSB equivalent to at least ½-foot at all times except when Grand Coulee is required to fill to 1290.0 feet for verification of refill or another specific elevation.
-Power Services may specify other conditions under which this ½-foot difference does not apply.
+Power Services shall apply a Storage Content difference between the upper and lower Grand Coulee PSB equivalent to at least one-half foot at all times except when Grand Coulee is required to fill to 1290.0 feet for verification of refill or another specific elevation.
+Power Services may specify other conditions under which this one-half foot difference does not apply.

 6.2 Application of the Grand Coulee PSB